TalaJallad/reading-noted/README.md

- # Diary of a Newborn Programmer
+ # Diary of a Fresh Programmer

     by Tala Jallad